grapa-dev/grapa/docs-src/docs/advanced_topics.md

 ## Advanced Error Handling and Debugging
 - **Error Handling:** Use `.iferr()` for fallback, and advanced error patterns for robust scripts.
-- **Debugging:** Grapa provides a comprehensive debugging system with CLI and script-based control, component-specific targeting, and session isolation.
+- **Debugging:** Grapa provides a comprehensive debugging system with CLI and script-based control, component-specific targeting, session isolation, and proper stream separation (stdout/stderr).
 See [Debugging in Grapa](debugging.md) for complete documentation.

 ---